 Breguet is introducing an exceptional new timepiece in the form of the Breguet Classique Double Tourbillon 5345 Quai de l’Horloge.
 Inside the watch, two independent tourbillons rotate the movement on its own axis, thus moving the fixed hour hand around the dial.
-All of its parts are handmade, and the back is decorated with a filigree engraving of Abraham-Louis Breguet’s former place of work, the building at 39 Quai de l’Horloge, Paris.
+All bridges, plates, hands and gears are polished and decorated by hand.
+The back is decorated with a filigree engraving of Abraham-Louis Breguet’s former place of work, the building at 39 Quai de l’Horloge, Paris.

 The case of the Breguet Classique Double Tourbillon 5345 Quai de l’Horloge is platinum, and measures 46 mm in diameter.
 The central part of the case features the Breguet-typical fluted caseband, which is complemented by the welded, rounded lugs.
 The high, domed sapphire crystal protects the dial and allows for lateral transparency.